 Sample images: link here

 Great cosmetic condition of camera body with, see product images for reference.
 Clear lens free from dust, fog and fungus.
 Bright and clear viewfinder.
 Film advance and shutter release smoothly operating.
-NOTE: THE FLASH IS NOT FUNCTIONAL, price discounted as a result.
-All other mechanical functions are thoroughly tested and in fully working order.
+Flash positive.
+Mechanical functions are thoroughly tested and in fully working order.